ayuram/ayuram/README.md

 ### Hello there 👋
-- 🥸 CS + Philosophy at UIUC
+- 🎓 Computer Science & Philosophy @ University of Illinois at Urbana-Champaign
 - 🔭 I’m currently working on ✨ _a secret project_ ✨
 <!--
 **ayuram/ayuram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.